Meet Gentle Gray Whales Up Close and Explore the Marine & Desert Ecosystems of Baja

 Travel with a Top Naturalist Expedition Team

 Gain a deep understanding and appreciation for the natural history of Baja California as you sail with a veteran 6-person expedition team.
-Each sailing includes a veteran Expedition Leader and five naturalists, plus an undersea specialist, a Lindblad-National Geographic certified photo instructor and a wellness specialist.
+Each sailing includes an Expedition Leader and five naturalists, plus an undersea specialist, a Lindblad-National Geographic certified photo instructor, and a wellness specialist.
 Our Baja naturalists represent a diversity of specialties, including marine biology, evolutionary biology, ornithology and more.
 As you choose your daily activities, flexibility lets you gravitate to the naturalists whose interests mirror your own.
-With just 62 guests aboard this small ship, that's a ratio of approximately one naturalist for every 10 guests.
+With just 62 guests aboard this small ship, that's a ratio of approximately one guide for every 10 guests.

 Gain Unmatched Access to Whales

-Enjoy the rare privilege of entering the Pacific gray whale birthing lagoons in Magdalena Bay for close encounters with these gentle giants.
-Lindblad is the only non-local company allowed to bring its own expedition landing craft into the birthing lagoons.
-Plus, this is the only itinerary that explores both the lagoons on the Pacific Ocean side and the Sea of Cortez in the same voyage, offering more chances for whale sightings.
-While gray whales offer the most consistent interactions, the Sea of Cortez is home to a great variety of whales and dolphins—pods of thousands of common dolphins and hundreds of bottlenose dolphins, blue whales, fin whales, Bryde’s whales, humpbacks, sperm whales, orcas, false killer whales, pilot whales and many more.
+Enjoy the rare privilege of entering the Pacific gray whale birthing lagoons for close encounters with these gentle giants.
+Lindblad is the only non-local company allowed to bring its own expedition landing craft into this area of Magdalena Bay.
+Plus, this is the only itinerary that explores both the lagoons on the Pacific Ocean side plus the Sea of Cortez in the same voyage, offering more chances for whale sightings.
+While gray whales offer the most consistent interactions, the Sea of Cortez is home to a great variety of whales and dolphins: pods of hundreds of common and bottlenose dolphins; orcas and false killer whales; blue, fin, Bryde's, humpback, pilot and sperm whales; and more.

 Explore in Depth via Excursion Craft & Specialized Equipment

-The ship’s fleet of tandem and single kayaks allows for personal, water-level exploration of scenic coastlines with close proximity to nesting birds.
+The ship’s fleet of tandem and single kayaks facilitates intimate water-level exploration of scenic coastlines with close proximity to nesting birds.
 Complete snorkel gear, including wetsuits, is at your disposal so you can swim with sea lions and schools of baitfish and colorful reef fish.
-If you prefer to stay dry, visit the underwater world of the Sea of Cortez via HD video shot by our undersea specialist who shares footage from each day's dives on the plasma screens in the lounge.
+If you prefer to stay dry, observe the underwater world of the Sea of Cortez via HD video shot by our undersea specialist who shares footage from each day's dives on the plasma screens in the ship's lounge.
 Listen to whale communications via hydrophone, and observe the whales underwater in real time via a bow-mounted camera that sends a live feed to the onboard screens.
-Via Zodiac, explore with a naturalist's expert narration, and get great photos from this platform with tips from a Lindblad-National Geographic certified photo instructor.
+Via expedition landing craft, explore with a naturalist's expert narration, and get great photos from this platform with tips from a Lindblad-National Geographic certified photo instructor.